-- f.
-When an organizer combines age classifications (Pre-Teen I & II, Junior I & II or Senior I, II & III) competitors may dance up or down as follows: - (1) Only Pre-Teen II age category competitors may dance up into the combined Junior age category. - (2) Combined Juniors may dance up into the combined Youth age category. - (3) Combined Seniors may dance down into the adult age category. - 5.
-The following rules apply to competitors age 18 and under: - a.
-For Youth, Junior I and Junior II partnerships, one of the individuals may be no more than two age classifications younger. - b.
-If one of the individuals in the partnership is two age classifications younger, then the younger member of the partnership must request permission in writing from the NDCA Ballroom Department and in turn receive written approval prior to being allowed to compete. (example a "Pre-Teen II" girl wishing to compete with a "Junior II" age boy). - c.
+- Department and in turn receive written approval prior to being allowed to compete. (example a "Pre-Teen II" girl wishing to compete with a "Junior II" age boy).

+C. If one of the individuals in the partnership is one age classification younger, then the younger - c.
 If one of the individuals in the partnership is one age classification younger, then the younger member of the partnership may request permission in writing from the NDCA Ballroom Department to relinquish their age classification and be allowed to move up one age classification.
 This request will generally be allowed if the individual making the request is already within one year of reaching the next age classification. - d.
 Under no circumstance will a Pre-Teen I, Pre-Teen II, or a Junior I competitor be allowed to compete in the Adult age classification. - e.
 A Junior II competitor may not generally apply for permission to dance up as an Adult until they are 15 years old, at which time they would need to apply to the Ballroom Department as noted above. - f.
 Youth competitors who turn 19 years of age while still enrolled in their final year of High School may still dance as youths until they have finished their final year. - 6.
-A couple's age classification eligibility is defined as the age of the older partner for the Pre-Teen I, Pre-Teen II, Junior II, Youth and Adult classifications, while it is defined as the age of the younger partner for the Senior classifications.
+A couple's age classification eligibility is defined as the age of the older partner for the Pre-Teen I, Pre-Teen II, Junior I, Junior II, Youth and Adult classifications, while it is defined as the age of the younger partner for the Senior classifications.

-30 B. PROFICIENCY CLASSIFICATIONS
+19 B. PROFICIENCY CLASSIFICATIONS